Efficient posterior sampling for high-dimensional imbalanced logistic regression: Real data example

 \section{Real data example}

-We consider an imbalanced dataset on cervical cancer \cite{fernandes2017transfer}, obtained from the machine learning repository \cite{Dua:2019}.
+We consider an imbalanced dataset on cervical cancer \citep{fernandes2017transfer}, obtained from the machine learning repository \citep{Dua:2019}.
 This has 858 observations with 34 predictors.
 The responses are whether an individual has cancer or not, with only 18 out of 858 individuals having cancer.
 The predictors include the number of sexual partners, hormonal contraceptives, et cetera, and more than half the predictors have approximately 80\% zeros.
-Control variates are inefficient in this case.
-Fixing the number of bouncing attempts, the mixing times of the slowest mixing component for uniform sub-sampling without control variates and importance sub-sampling without control variates are $975.5$ and $193.2$, respectively, In addition, a stratification scheme further brings this down to $83.3$.
-This is described in the Supplementary Material.
+Fixing the number of bouncing attempts, the mixing times of the slowest mixing component for uniform sub-sampling and importance sub-sampling are $975.5$ and $193.2$, respectively.
+Furthermore, a stratification scheme described in \cref{sec:strat:ss} brings this down to $83.3$.